List of Kamen Rider Drive characters: Guest characters

-Spin-off exclusive characters
+Spin-off characters

 Roidmude 005

 Roidmude 005 (ロイミュード005, Roimyūdo Zero Zero Go) is a Bat-Type Roidmude who assumed the form of criminal psychologist, Koya Nishihori.
 First appearing in the DVD specials Type Zero Episode 0: Countdown to Global Freeze and Type TV-Kun Hunter & Monster!
 Chase the Mystery of the Super Thief!, 005 briefly kidnapped Koya to steal his form before the former's body was destroyed by Kamen Rider Proto Drive during the Global Freeze before his core was seemingly destroyed by Kamen Rider Drive.
-In the tie-in novel Kamen Rider Drive: Mach Saga, it is revealed 005 uploaded a backup of his core to the internet to plan revenge on the Kamen Riders, which caused him to evolve into the Revenger Roidmude (リベンジャーロイミュード, Ribenjā Roimyūdo), though his new body is destroyed by Super Dead Heat Mach.
+In the tie-in novel Novel: Kamen Rider Drive: Mach Saga, it is revealed 005 uploaded a backup of his core to the internet to plan revenge on the Kamen Riders, which caused him to evolve into the Revenger Roidmude (リベンジャーロイミュード, Ribenjā Roimyūdo), though his new body is destroyed by Super Dead Heat Mach.
 During the events of the Drive Saga V-Cinemas, Kamen Rider Heart and Kamen Rider Mach, Revenger's core is temporarily absorbed by the unstable Roidmude 5886 before Kamen Rider Heart destroys it, allowing Revenger to escape and frame Nishihori's daughter, Reiko, for his crimes, lure Mach into a trap, and attempt to kill him along with several father/daughter pairs, only to be destroyed permanently by Kamen Rider Mach Chaser.

 Roidmude 005 is portrayed by Toru Nomaguchi, who also portrays Koya Nishihori.